• Docs

 API Integration

-Once an External Application is created and its credentials are secured, you can use them to authenticate against the OneSense API and stream live device telemetry into any external system — a web page, Grafana dashboard etc.
+Once an External Application is created and its credentials are secured, you can use the Client ID and Client Secret to authenticate and stream live device telemetry into any external system — a web page, a Python application, a Grafana dashboard etc

 Generate an Access Token